nbgarnier/nn_stats/README.md

 The following parameters can also be provided:
   * a set of observables values taken on the initial locations (parameter "A").
 By default, this set is empty and no moments are computed.
   * a set of "destination" locations (parameter "y") where the statistics of observables will be computed.
-By default, if you do not provide these "destination" locations, the "initial" locations will be used.
+By default, he "initial" locations are used.
-  * a maximal order for moments computation (parameter "order_max").
+  * a maximal order for moments computation (parameter "order_max", new in v0.7.2).
 Moments of order 1, 2, ..., order_max will be computed.
-By default, order_max=2. (new in v0.7.2)
+By default, order_max=2.
+Note that if you provide order_max=0, no moments will be computed, even if some observables (parameter "A") are provided.
   * a boolean (parameter "centered") to indicate central moments (True) or natural moments (False) are requested.
 By default, observables are not centered, and natural moments are returned. (new in v0.7.3)
   * a maximal number of neighbors to consider when performing a fixed-radius search (parameter "nn_max") (this may slow down the library, do it at your own risk!).
 By default, the function search for at most x.shape[1]/10 neighbors, i.e., 10% of the available data.
 You can specify to search for more points with this parameter. (new in v0.8.0)

+The function returns (1 + order_max) Numpy arrays, in the following order:
+  * first, the radii (if k was provided) or the k (if R was provided).
+  * then the moments of observable(s) "A" computed locally around the 'destination' locations provided with parameter "y", starting with the first moment (expected value), and up to the moment or order "order_max".

+# additional documentation

-There are examples in the examples/ subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
+There are detailed examples in the examples/ subdirectory: please look at them to learn how to import and use the library, which should be as easy as:
 <pre><code>
 import numpy as np
 import nn_stats as ns